This article contains affiliate links. If you use these links to purchase something, we may earn a commission.

-Here is everything you need to know about working in cold temperatures and your worker rights.
+Here’s everything you need to know about working in cold temperatures and your worker rights.

 So, when exactly is it too cold to work outside, anyway?
 For that matter, can the indoor workplace be too cold to work as well?

-Of course, you can always leave work, just be prepared to suffer the consequences.
+Of course, you can always leave work; just be prepared to suffer the consequences.

-With that out of the way, unless you are showing signs of distress, then you will generally be required to work the shift.
+With that out of the way, unless you’re showing signs of distress, then you will generally be required to work the shift.
 You do have the option of taking a sick day, or you can quit if this repeated work in the cold is unbearable and horrific for your health.

-Can you tolerate the cold less than some of your colleagues?
+Can you tolerate the cold less than some of your coworkers?
 Are you more susceptible to the health effects of the cold?
 If so, you should bring this to the attention of your employer.

-That said, if many employees are complaining to your boss about the frigid temperatures, then the business will execute a cold stress prevention programme.
+That said, if many employees are complaining to your boss about the frigid temperatures, then the business will execute a cold stress prevention program.
 This includes identifying worker training in these conditions, incorporating monitoring methods, instituting responses and preventative measures, and ensuring understanding of first aid and emergency responses.

-How Can I Beat the Cold?
+How can I beat the cold?

 Here are several tips to fight frigid temperatures and remain comfortable — inside and outside:

-1. Wear a Few Layers
+1. Wear a few layers

 When you’re working in sub-zero temperatures for an extended period of time, you do not want your skin exposed.
 In fact, you should aim to have layers covering your body, from double socks to double (or triple) sweaters.
 As long as the many layers do not hinder your work, then you should do what is comfortable.